s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/sparse_linear_algebra.inc.rst

    The oneAPI Math Kernel Library provides a C++ interface to a set of Sparse Linear Algebra routines using SYCL.

-   :ref:`onemkl_spblas` provides basic operations on sparse vectors and matrices.
+   :ref:`onemath_spblas` provides basic operations on sparse vectors and matrices.
 Most operations are split into three stages: query of the external workspace size, optimization stage and execution.
 For a given configuration, the first two stages would typically be called once for a set of input